It turns out Labour’s manifesto is more popular than doubters would portray. The trouble is, there’s more to elections than that.

 The ‘security’ issue of this election isn’t thousands of miles away: it’s falling wages and the loss of your rights at work – or your child not being able to afford a place to live.
 Stability doesn’t mean cutting immigration to economy-damaging levels, or pulling Britain out of the single market.

 Unite have just given the Labour Party another £4.5m for this election.
 Maybe some of that can go to presenting Labour policies not as revolutionary acts to rip up the economic order – but to give people some peace of mind in these disconcerting times.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.